crafter-studio/crafter-studio/README.md

 # crafter-studio
-The main repository for Craft Studio
+The main repository for Crafter Studio